 - 1. The applicant must have achieved a minimum 2.8 cumulative GPA and a 2.8 science GPA (based on a 4.0 scale).
-Applicants seeking admission with the intention of not having a degree prior to matriculation are required to have a minimum 3.5 cumulative GPA, a 3.5 science GPA, and a 500 on the Medical College Admission Test (MCAT). - 2.
+Applicants seeking admission with the intention of not having a degree prior to matriculation are required to have a minimum 3.5 cumulative GPA, a 3.5 science GPA, and a 504 on the Medical College Admission Test (MCAT). - 2.
 Applicants must have completed 90 semester hours or three-fourths of the required credit for a degree from a college or university (30 hours of which must be at a four-year, degree-granting institution) accredited by a regional educational association.
 Most of the candidates who are accepted for admission have earned a baccalaureate degree prior to matriculation.
 It is recommended that applicants complete a bachelor of art or science degree from an institution accredited by a regional accrediting association. - 3.
-Applicants must have completed one full academic year or the equivalent in each of the following: - o English 6 semester hours/9 quarter hours.
+Applicants must have completed one full academic year or the equivalent in each of the following with a final grade of C or above: - o English 6 semester hours/9 quarter hours.
 The student should be fluent in the oral and written use of English. - o Biology 8 semester hours/12 quarter hours.
 Must include a laboratory and a basic course in general biology or general zoology. - Physics 8 semester hours/12 quarter hours.
-Must include a laboratory and cover the study of mechanics, sound, heat, magnetism, electricity, and light. - o General or Inorganic Chemistry 8 semester hours/12 quarter hours.
-Must include a laboratory. - Organic Chemistry 8 semester hours/12 quarter hours.
+Must include a laboratory and cover the study of mechanics, sound, heat, magnetism, electricity, and light. - General or Inorganic Chemistry 8 semester hours/12 quarter hours.
+Must include a laboratory. - o Organic Chemistry 8 semester hours/12 quarter hours.
 Must include a laboratory. - 4.
 Elective subjects should afford a broad educational and cultural background as encouraged by the applicant's pre-professional adviser.
 Courses in molecular biology, genetics, behavioral sciences, biochemistry, human anatomy/ physiology, and humanities are encouraged. - 5.
 Applicants are required to submit scores from the MCAT that have been taken within three years from the date of application. - 6.
 Matriculants are required to submit official transcripts from all colleges and universities attended by the date of matriculation including confirmation of an undergraduate degree, unless accepted under the non-degree application requirements. - 7.
 ATSU-KCOM and many of its clinical affiliations require criminal background checks on matriculants and students to ensure the safety of patients and employees.
 The checks are conducted by a vendor selected by ATSU.
 The student will pay the cost of the criminal background check directly to the vendor.
-Failure to
+Failure to comply with this mandate will result in denial to matriculate.
+A matriculant with a positive criminal background screen will be reviewed.